PassKit/smart-pass-link-from-csv-generator/README.md

 * `utm_content`: used for A/B testing and content-targeted ads.
 Use content to differentiate ads or links that point to the same URL.

 ## Examples
-Example CSV files with all supported field names are found in the [examples](/examples) folder in this repo.
+Example CSV files with all supported field names are found in the [examples](/examples) folder in this repo; just delete the columns that you don't need.

 ## PassKit Portal
 The [https://app.passkit.com](https://app.passkit.com) allows you to easily design loyalty cards, membership cards and coupons for both Apple Wallet and Google Pay.